Mirabelli History, Family Crest & Coats of Arms

 The surname Mirabelli was first found in Oxfordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Mirabelli family
+Early History of the Mirabelli family

 This web page shows only a small excerpt of our Mirabelli research.
 Another 115 words (8 lines of text) covering the years 1273, 1327, 1455, 1487, and 1840 are included under the topic Early Mirabelli History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Mirabell, Mirrabell, Marabel, Marrabell, Marrabell, Marrable, Mirrable, Mirable and many more.

 Early Notables of the Mirabelli family (pre 1700)